Androsh7/Windows_Toolkit/README.md

 ![image](https://github.com/user-attachments/assets/61ec3900-cdc9-48f8-9bf6-6ffc58d656ce)

-This is a Windows Toolkit written exclusively in PowerShell version 5.1 (and a bit of html) with no external modules.
+This is a Windows Toolkit written exclusively in PowerShell version 5.1 (see note about compatibility with pwsh.exe) with no external modules.

 The purpose of this toolkit is to provide a simple replication of many common networking and basic sysadmin tools which can be used in a stock windows environment without administrator permissions.